 "Instagram's new update is a direct duplication of Snapchat's functionality, with a few key parts missing, for now," said Jenny Marder, director of social media at Red Tettemer O'Connell + Partners.
-"Similarities include the ability to add captions or colored filters, but lack 'lenses' which add in more of a fun factor for current Snapchat users."
+"Similarities include the ability to add captions or colored filters, but [Instagram] lack[s] 'lenses,' which add in more of a fun factor for current Snapchat users."

 According to an Instagram release, with Instagram Stories, users won't have to worry about overposting.
 They can share as much as they want throughout the day, without clogging their followers' feeds.

 Instagram Stories for business

 Instagram is a useful tool for small business owners.
 The free app is an excellent source to showcase products and make feel customers feel included in "behind the scenes" aspects of your business.
 And now you can shop through the Stories, thanks to a partnership with Shopify.
-Merchants simply tag products in a post that will allow users to click to buy without leaving the app.
+Merchants simply tag products in a post that allows users to click to buy without leaving the app.

 "Small businesses have an advantage when it comes to new tools like Instagram Stories.
 My advice is to use them and tweak your strategy along the way," Marder said.
-"Bigger companies have far more hoops to jump through when it comes to creating platform strategy and overall content, so use the size of your business as a way to experiment with new tools."
+"Bigger companies have far more hoops to jump through when it comes to creating [a] platform strategy and overall content, so use the size of your business as a way to experiment with new tools."

-"Small businesses often tend to have fewer resources and on the ground efforts for social, so finding the balance between [stories and more permanent] posts will be critical," said Andrew Caravella, vice president of marketing at Sprout Social.
+"Small businesses often tend to have fewer resources and on-the-ground efforts for social, so finding the balance between [stories and more permanent] posts will be critical," said Andrew Caravella, vice president of marketing at Sprout Social.
 "The main focus should continue to be on cultivating community through engagement and ongoing dialogue."

-The dialogue in particular can reach different demographics based on the app, so social media managers should take into account that though the update is a lot like Snapchat, the reach isn't the same depending on the platform.
+The dialogue, in particular, can reach different demographics based on the app, so social media managers should take into account that though the update is a lot like Snapchat, the reach isn't the same depending on the platform.

 With the development of Stories, Instagram has tapped into the viewing behaviors of the younger audience, Marder suggests the company understands the teen demographic using the app deletes posts that don't get enough likes or engagements.

-"The most noteworthy aspect of this entire release is the amount of users currently on Instagram versus Snapchat, as well as the demographic differences," Marder said.
+"The most noteworthy aspect of this entire release is the amount of users currently on Instagram versus Snapchat as well as the demographic differences," Marder said.
 "Instagram and Snapchat skew younger on average than Facebook, and its advertising offerings are much more enticing for brands hoping to reach millennials and Generation Z."

-As for the older audience, Marder adds, Instagram Stories allows them to stay on the platform they've started to migrate to, rather than learning an entirely new platform.
+As for the older audience, Marder adds, Instagram Stories allows them to stay on the platform they've started to migrate to rather than learning an entirely new platform.
 Snapchat's design has already proven to be a struggle for the older demographic to understand, based on its somewhat complicated user interface.
-On Instagram, this demographic will learn how to create the same type of fleeting content without natural challenge that comes along with learning a new technology.
+On Instagram, this demographic will learn how to create the same type of fleeting content without the natural challenge that comes along with learning a new technology.